Oleg Boltin: New Japan Pro-Wrestling (2022–present)

 In January 2025, Yano, Tanahashi, and Boltin lost the titles to House of Torture (Yujiro Takahashi, Ren Narita, and Sho).
 At Dominion 6.15 in Osaka-jo Hall, Boltin defeated Konosuke Takeshita to win the NEVER Openweight Championship.
 This marked Boltin's first ever singles championship in his career.
 His reign as NEVER Openweight Champion ended on October 13 at King of Pro-Wrestling after losing to Evil.

+On January 19, 2026 during the Road to The New Beginning tour, Oleg teamed with Bishamon (Hirooki Goto and Yoshi-Hashi) as Bishamon-tin to defeat TMDK (Hartley Jackson, Ryohei Oiwa, and Zack Sabre Jr.) to win the NEVER Openweight 6-Man Tag Team Championship.
+On February 27, 2026 at The New Beginning USA, Boltin wrestled his first match in the United States and defeated Tomohiro Ishii to win the Strong Openweight Championship.
+On Night 2 of Wrestling Dontaku on May 4, 2026, Bishamon-tin lost their titles to the United Empire (Great-O-Khan, Henare, and Will Ospreay).
+In the same month, NJPW announced that Oleg would be sidelined due to an elbow injury.
+Oleg would return in time for the 2026 G1 Climax.

 Name clarification

 Although NJPW had occasionally referred to Oleg by his birth name "Oleg Boltin", the promotion has since given him the ring name "Boltin Oleg".
 This ring name follows Japanese language naming customs.

 Personal life

-He is of Russian descent.
+He is of Kazakh descent.
 Boltin speaks Japanese fluently.